Your Provo warehouse ships to Shopify orders, pop-ups, and distributors, and the ERP add-on routes none of it well

 Exactly what you get

 A WMS built for a Provo gear warehouse that serves multiple channels: distinct picking strategies for Shopify orders, distributor bulk, and event kits, pick paths optimized for your layout, and allocation rules for scarce stock.
-It shares one count with your inventory management software, takes orders from your Shopify development store and POS (Point of Sale) system, and reports throughput to a business intelligence dashboard.
+It shares one count with your inventory management software, takes orders from your Shopify development store and POS (Point of Sale) system, and reports throughput to a business intelligence (BI) dashboard.
 Built to lift output above your best picker's ceiling.

 How to choose a developer in Provo